How old can a plant be?

 Classification of Seed Plants

-The two major divisions of seed plants are the gymnosperms (seeds in cones) and angiosperms (seeds in ovaries of flowers).
+The two major types of seed plants are the gymnosperms (seeds in cones) and angiosperms (seeds in ovaries of flowers).
 Figure below shows how the seeds of gymnosperms and angiosperms differ.
 Do you see the main difference between the two seeds?
-The angiosperm seed is surrounded by an ovary .
+The angiosperm seed is surrounded by an ovary.

 In gymnosperms, a seed develops on the scale of a cone.
 Only an angiosperm seed develops inside an ovary.